hl7au/au-fhir-core/README.md

 ## Contributing to AU Core Development

 AU Core R2 is in currently in development.
-Ballot for Comment is scheduled for August 2025.
+The AU Core R2 Ballot is scheduled for August 2025.

 ### 1. Join the AU Core Technical Design Group